The Medicine Clinical Academic Group (CAG) provides a response to patients who need emergency or urgent treatment.

 Key education achievements include:

-- Shortlisted for the British Medical Journal Quality awards - Occupancy project Emergency Department St Thomas’ Hospital.
+- Shortlisted for the British Medical Journal Quality awards - Occupancy project Emergency Department at St Thomas’ Hospital

-- Trauma Team Member and Leadership courses at KCH and GSTT to integrate knowledge and skills into local practice and develop high reliability multi-professional teams.
+- Trauma Team Member and Leadership courses at King's College Hospital and Guy's and St Thomas' NHS Foundation Trusts to integrate knowledge and skills into local practice and develop high reliability multi-professional teams.

 The research agenda of our CAG is broad, reflecting our various clinical specialties and the locations we practice in, namely primary, secondary, community and social care.
 The work is predominantly applied in nature and supported by the King’s College London Division of Health and Social Care.